iqrabatool1/ai-data-analyst-agent/README.md

      ↓
 Code safety check (deny-list) + sandboxed execution
      ↓
-Keyword gate: Does the instruction ask for a PERMANENT change?
+Keyword gate: Does the instruction actually ask for a PERMANENT change?
-   ├── No  → Treated as a VIEW: displayed only, dataset unchanged └── Yes → Working dataset is permanently updated
+   ├── No  → Treated as a VIEW: displayed only, dataset unchanged └── Yes → Working dataset is updated permanently
      ↓
 Result (table/chart) shown in chat + persisted across reruns